Review: "Dawn of Victory" by the Power Metal Band Rhapsody of Fire

 The Bloody Rage of the Titans showcases Fabio Lione’s heavy accent but he has been an inspiration to the music industry because of his vocal range and power.
 The song is about a battle that is raging between titans, dragons, and demons.
 Once again, the excellence of Luca is shown once again as he is able to craft a beautiful interlude.
 Interludes are one of the biggest strengths of this band.

-Dawn of Victory: the cons of the album
+The cons of the album Dawn of Victory

 One thing that needs to be mentioned is that the band should really start to focus their lyrical themes on some other topic instead of lyrics that are based on fantasy themes and stories that are not true.
 This would make it easier for music reviewers to interpret their songs and thus it would make fans appreciate variety even in the lyrics.
 Another thing that they should try to get rid of these ballads focusing on dwarves, elves, wolves, and other creatures because these kinds of ballads have less passion and feeling and it makes them sound rather generic.
 Based on these two qualities we will have to deduct the album’s score at least 12 points.
 That is if every other song from this point forward is elite enough to be put into the very good category.
 And most of the songs after song 5 are pretty impressive.
 Dawn of Victory is a solid way for this Italian power metal band to start the new century even if they are not as good as bands such as Dark Moor or Angra.